Physician Assistant Studies, M.P.A.S.

 Why Study Physician Assistant Studies at Grand Valley?

-- Excellent Resources: The program has two locations, the Cook DeVos Center for Health Sciences building in the heart of the medical community of downtown Grand Rapids and The University Center in Traverse City, MI.
+- Excellent Resources: The program has two locations, the Cook DeVos Center for Health Sciences in the heart of downtown Grand Rapids' medical mile and The University Center in Traverse City.
 The locations interact daily using state of the art distance learning through the use of ITV.

 - Successful: Over the last five years GVSU graduates have a 1st time pass rate of 99% on the NCCPA certification exam.